maxbucknell/eisenhardt/README.md

 This command can take a while to run, since it touches a lot of files.
 If you have `core.fileMode` set to `true` in your Git configuration, this can generate changes on your files.
-You can either commit these (they're good permissions, brent), or you can tell Git not to track permissions.
+You can either commit these (they're good permissions, Brent), or you can tell Git not to track permissions.

 ### `eisenhardt stop`